saurabh1088/notes/react/React.md

 - & managing the libraries and packages used in JavaScript based projects.

 *npm* comes bundled with *Node.js*
+Hence to use *npm* one needs to have *Node.js* installed on system.

 ### Features/Functions of npm